josdem/hugo/content/techtalk/spring/spring_swagger_boot_configuration.md

 ## Controller Documentation

-If you need to pass parameters to your controller using pathVariable, you can document it as follow:
+If you need to pass parameters to your controller using `GET`, you can document it as follow:

 ```groovy
 package com.jos.dem.swagger.controller